forseti-security/forseti-security/_docs/_latest/develop/dev/setup.md

-If on Linux executing ``workon forseti-security`` results in ``bash: workon: command not found`` then check whether workon is in the source path.
-Try:
+If on Linux executing ``workon forseti-security`` results in ``bash: workon: command not found`` then ensure ``workon`` is in the source path.
+Try fixing source path issue by executing the following:

 ``source /usr/local/bin/virtualenvwrapper.sh``

+and then trying ``workon forseti-security`` again.

 ## Configuring Forseti settings